 Although you don’t see the initial Alien Queen much after its birth, the colonists do discover that the food storage locker has been broken in (presumably by the recently birthed immature Queen Alien).
-This is similar to a scene from the earlier incarnations of Alien that implied the Alien had broken into the food storage locker on the Nostromo for nutriment.
+This is similar to a scene from the earlier incarnations of Alien that implied the Alien had broken into the food storage locker on the Nostromo for nutrient.

 The Hunt: Alien vs. Predator also features a number of facehuggers.
 In one scene towards the end of the script Hiroko is attacked by a facehugger after she disturbs an egg.
 The facehugger is unable to gain purchase on her helmet due to all the slime from the sewage water.
 It uses its tail to propel itself through the water to try and attack her again before being killed by Hiroko’s rivet gun.

 In an earlier sequence when Ackland is first attacked by the facehugger, it is described as being seen as purple in the Predator P.O.V.
 The Predator vision is also able to distinguish the circulatory fluids being pumped from the facehugger to Ackland.

 The Queen is eventually found in the hive that had been established in the Central Reservoir of the sewage system where she has been secured to the surroundings with resin and is now birthing new eggs.